Club name & Headquarters

 Trustees:

-• Are formally appointed by completion of a Deed of Appointment.
+Are normally appointed by completion of a Deed of Appointment.

 Club borrowing

-The club can pass a resolution as a general meeting authorising the management committee to borrow money.
-If it does so, the management committee can borrow money for the purposes of the club.
+The club can pass a resolution at a general meeting authorising the Management Committee to borrow money.
+If it does so, the Management Committee can borrow money for the purposes of the club.
 Lending authorised by the resolution will be at a commercial rate of interest, in a suitable form, and suitably secured as required.

 Purchases

-No-one, including members or employees, may receive any reward from the club for any goods or services provided except by way of fair payment through a contract arranged through its usual procurement or employment practice and as shown in the club’s accounts.
+No-one, including members or employees, may receive any reward from the club for any goods or services provided except by way of fair payment through a contract arranged through its usual procurement or employment practice.
 No monetary or other material reward shall be made to any member or employee in recognition of any honour or distinction.

 General ownership